nilotpalc/Python-Training/Matplotlib.md

 Running the dataplots with specific legend requirements can be done using the `for` loop based on the legend column The example is available [here](https://gist.github.com/nilotpalc/3a440e56b54acbc4bed8e2c0760769b9)

-The input to various plots can be in the form of a list or array.
-Hence, we can use commands like `df[col].unique()` to plot the x-axis while using `df[col]` to plot the y-axis.
-Also, note we can also use conditional selection to select the y-axis `df[df[col] > a][col3]`.
+> The input to various plots can be in the form of a list or array.
+> Hence, we can use commands like `df[col].unique()` to plot the x-axis
+> while using `df[col]` to plot the y-axis.
+Also, note we can also use
+> conditional selection to select the y-axis `df[df[col] > a][col3]`.
-Point to remember - The outcome of the dataframe indexing is an array or series which can be directly used for plotting the data.
-Making the x-axis column as index is useful but, note that multi-level
+> __Point to remember - The outcome of the dataframe indexing is an array
+> or series which can be directly used for plotting the data.
+Making the
+> x-axis column as index is useful but, note that multi-level__

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI2MjM1NDY1MCwtMTE3MjIxNDMyNCw1Nj
-g4NDY3OThdfQ==
+eyJoaXN0b3J5IjpbLTE5NTQ1NDgwNDYsLTI2MjM1NDY1MCwtMT
+E3MjIxNDMyNCw1Njg4NDY3OThdfQ==
 -->